chrislbs/janusgraph/janusgraph-docker/README.md

 Running Against Dockerized Cassandra
 ------------------------------------

 Start a cassandra container in the background.
-You *must* change the first path after -v `/path/to/local/data/directory:/var/lib/cassandra` to the name of a directory which will be used to store the Cassandra persistent data, for example `/Users/username/janus_graph_data_dir:/var/lib/cassandra`.
-Docker will ensure this directory is created on the host machine and is mounted read-write inside the docker vm.
+You *must* change the first path after -v `/path/to/local/data/directory` to the name of a directory which will be used to store the Cassandra persistent data.
+For example (on a Mac OS host), `/Users/username/janus_graph_data_dir` works.
+Docker will ensure this directory is created on the host machine and is mounted read-write inside the docker container (which is itself a virtual machine running Linux).

     docker run -d --name cassandra-node \
-        -v /path/to/local/data/directory:/var/lib/cassandra \
+        -v /Users/username/janus_graph_data_dir:/var/lib/cassandra \
         -e CASSANDRA_START_RPC=true \
         -p 7000:7000 -p 7001:7001 -p 7199:7199 -p 9042:9042 -p 9160:9160 \
         cassandra:3.9